Lilah Pate

 Lilah Pate is an American film and television actress.
 She is known for her role as Sophia Kinney in the Prime Video series The Runarounds.

 Career

 She had a role as Gigi in the American television series The Summer I Turned Pretty and as Peeler in Netflix adventure series Outer Banks.

-In 2024, she could be seen in Mel Gibson directed horror film Monster Summer.
+In 2024, she could be seen in the Mel Gibson-directed horror film Monster Summer.
 That year, she was cast to portray Samantha, the girlfriend of the character Jeremy, played by Sam Nivola, in the Bobby Farrelly film Driver's Ed.

 She has a leading role as Sophia Kinney in 2025 musical drama television series The Runarounds on Amazon Prime Video.
 That year, she filmed a role in the Rebel Wilson comedy film Girl Group as a member of the fictional band Xplode.

 Personal life

 She is the daughter of Jennifer and Jonas Pate, who is an American screenwriter, director and producer, and niece of Josh Pate.